NoelleDL/BankTechTestPractice/README.md

 Account

-#new - creates a new instance of the Account class with an @transactions array which starts off empty
+#new - creates a new instance of the Account class with an @transactions array which starts off empty<br>
-#deposit(money, date) - add money to account
+#deposit(money, date) - add money to account<br>
 #withdraw(money, date) - take out money from account

 Statement